JohnWeis10/CS5720-Home-Assignment-3/README.md

 Assignment Overview

 This repository contains the implementation for Home Assignment 3 of CS5720.
-The assignment explores deeper applications of Recurrent Neural Networks (RNNs), text sentiment analysis, and optimizer performance comparisons using TensorFlow and Keras.
+The assignment explores deeper applications of Recurrent Neural Networks (RNNs), text sentiment analysis, and optimizer performance comparisons using TensorFlow.
 The tasks emphasize sequential modeling, text generation, and evaluating optimization strategies in deep learning.

 ## Tasks and Descriptions